u7079256/In-Air-VS-Underwater/README.md

 - **Content**: Multi-modal sensor data captured in photo-realistic simulated environments using Unreal Engine and AirSim.
 Includes synchronized stereo RGB images, depth maps, segmentation labels, optical flow, LiDAR point clouds, and precise camera poses under diverse conditions such as varying lighting, weather, and dynamic scenes.
 This dataset is much more larger than the FlSEA dataset mentioned above, which has already shown with good performance of monocular depth estimzatin for underwater environment.
 In other words, it could be used for training some SOTA models from scratch or doing funtuning.
 - **Purpose**: To serve as a challenging benchmark for advancing Visual SLAM and robot navigation algorithms by providing extensive, diverse, and high-fidelity data that mimics real-world complexities.
 - **Source**: [TartanAir Dataset Website](http://theairlab.org/tartanair-dataset/) | [Paper](https://arxiv.org/abs/2003.14338)
+<span style="color:red">Note that it contains several subsets for underwater environment.</span>
+- **Note that it contains several subsets for underwater environment.**
 - **Sample Images**:

 <table>